mikependon/RepoDB.NET/pages/attributes/sqlite/sqlitetype.md

 ---

-This attribute is used to set the value of the `MySqlParameter.SqliteType` property via a class property.
+This attribute is used to set the value of the `SqliteParameter.SqliteType` property via a class property.

 > Only works on `Microsoft.Data.Sqlite` package.